 Yes!
 Setting up a sub-account is like creating a separate environment.
 Meaning all your settings are related to CNAME, Social Media, user management,... are separated from each other.

 How can I see which sub-account has used the most interactions?

 You can see all the spent interactions by going to the "Consumption" tab.
-There is a dedicated tab for "Interaction consumption for sub-accounts".
+There is a dedicated tab for "Sub-accounts".

 What subscription will my main account receive?